 Workaround: Add a YARN gateway role to each Llama host that does not already have at least one YARN role (of any type).

-The high availability wizard does not verify that HDFS has a dependent ZooKeeper service
+The high availability wizard does not verify that there is a running ZooKeeper service

-- Create a ZooKeeper service if one doesn't exist.
+- Create and start a ZooKeeper service if one doesn't exist.

 - Go to the HDFS service.

 - Click the Configuration tab.

 - In the Service-Wide category, set the ZooKeeper Service property to the ZooKeeper service.

 - Click Save Changes to commit the changes.